silver sheet on a charcoal block

 Preparation.

-Soldering is essentially the fusion or joining together of two pieces of silver by the application of heat.
+Soldering is essentially the fusion or joining together of two pieces of silver by the application of heat melting a solder.
+When heat is used to melt together two piecs of silver without solder then it is welding.

 1. Annealing. - Make sure the silver is properly annealed. see annealing silver jewellery.